Rug Information and Care

 Manufacturing of viscose starts with wood pulp, such as bamboo, the wood cellulose is treated with caustic soda, then allowed to age, before being treated again with caustic soda and carbon disulphide, the material is then spun through various mechanisms and washed in water baths or similar methods.
 Then extracted out of one or more slits to produce threads.
 As it begins with wood, it is not a synthetic material.
 Since the development of viscose, many people can enjoy a wide array of quality textiles without paying a lot of money for a luxurious look etc.

 Wool Rugs are a lot warmer and have quality classification that dictates the quality.
 The T3 classification is the cheapest woolen machine woven rug.
 T4 is better and T6 is the highest quality produced.
-There are also a lot of hand tufted woolen rugs on the market today which are generally thicker than the machine wovens, and are mostly modern type designs.
+There are also a lot of hand tufted woolen rugs on the market today which are generally thicker than the machine woven, but lower in quality, and are mostly modern type designs.
 One advantage of woolen rugs is that they won't burn easily however being a natural fibre they do generally shed/ moult.

 Hand Tufted Rugs

 Hand tufted rugs from India and China are easily recognizable and relatively inexpensive.
-Generally they use wool or acrylic fibres in this category, although now that shaggy rugs are back in fashion polypropylene and polyester are now being introduced.
-You will always be able to distinguish the hand tufted by looking at the back of the rug where a plain colour cloth covers the glue that keeps the yarn stuck on the base.
-Majority of these are heatset but there are some cheaper brands available, If possible ask or feel the fibre and if it feels slightly sticky then it will have anti-static problems ( hard to vacuum ).
+Generally, they use wool or acrylic fibres in this category, although now that shaggy rugs are back in fashion polypropylene and polyester are now being introduced.
+You will always be able to distinguish the hand tufted by looking at the back of the rug where a plain colour cloth covers the glue that keeps the yarn stuck on the base, however, many hand loomed rugs have a cloth backing adhered to them for added strength.
+Majority of these are heat-set but there are some cheaper brands available, if possible, ask or feel the fibre and if it feels slightly sticky then it will have anti-static problems (hard to vacuum).

 Machine Made Flatweave Rugs